by Leanndra Padgett, ETA ’14-’15

 Every Thursday, a fellow native English teacher and I walk to the base, which is only about five minutes from my homestay.
 As we approach the gate, the guards say “Hello!” wave and smile at us before raising the barrier.
 Then we eat a slightly awkward dinner in the dining hall that is known for quantity over quality.
 We usually sit at the officials’ table, and the younger guys who we teach are either quite friendly or ignore us completely (usually indicating whether they plan to attend or skip our class that particular week).

 After eating copious amounts of the rice, greasy fried chicken and kimchi that we have generously been offered, we walk to the conference room that doubles as our classroom.
 Once the officials clear out, the students make their way in.
 I have never quite understood how the participant selection process works, but I know that some are there by choice while others are under a type of obligation to attend our class.
 Different soldiers come each week, but after several months, we have our regulars who keep the visitors and new students on track.
-There’s Shawn1 who is highly motivated because he will move to Australia soon.
+There’s Shawn[1.
+Names have been changed.] who is highly motivated because he will move to Australia soon.
 He often stays behind after class to ask questions about living abroad.
 Then there’s Doug, who spoke English while living in the Philippines and has the skills of a native speaker.
 We rely on him and a couple of others to help translate when our lessons are misunderstood.
 Others come and go but by now, we have worked with many of the men of this division.

 Eating army meals, walking through the base and interacting with soldiers gives us, young foreigners teaching soldiers close to our own age, a blurry view of the world of the ROK army.
 Before Hwacheon, I never envisioned that my time in Korea would include glimpses into such a world, but it has, resulting in unique memories and unexpected lessons.